ajakhotia/infraCommons/README.md

 ## CI: infra-congruency-check

 Keeps common files in downstream projects in lockstep with infraCommons as development progresses.
-The workflow compares shared files and, when updates are needed, automatically opens a low-friction merge request/PR to sync changes.
+The workflow compares shared files and, when updates are needed, automatically opens a low-friction pull request (PR) to sync changes.

 Highlights: